-They contain beneficial fats, which help stop clots, improve blood triglyceride levels (a type of fat in your blood) and boost circulation.
+They contain beneficial fats, which help manage blood clotting, improve blood triglyceride levels (a type of fat in your blood) and boost circulation.
 Guidelines recommend eating two portions of fish a week, one of which should be an oily variety.
 If you have heart health concerns you may wish to aim for 2-4 portions per week and use gentle methods of cooking such as poaching and baking to protect the heart-healthy oils; where budget permits buy wild rather than farmed fish as it has a superior fat composition.

-- Avocado, nuts (like walnuts) and seeds (like chia and flaxseed) as well as rapeseed oil
+– Avocado, nuts (like walnuts) and seeds (like chia and flaxseed) as well as cold-pressed rapeseed oil

 – Fruit and vegetables